FancyWhale69/disaster_responce_pipeline/README.md

 train_classifier.py:
 provide filepath to the database created from process_data.py and the name you want your model to be saved as with extension .pkl,
 (Example: python train_classifier.py DisasterResponse.db classifier.pkl) please note that order is important also training the model could take more than 1 hour.
+if you want to run run.py, please name your mdoel as model.pkl.

 run.py:
 run in termnal then go to: http://0.0.0.0:3001/